dagster-io/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

 # Your First Software Defined Asset

-Now that we have the raw data files and the Dagster project setup lets create some loading those csv's into duckdb.
+Now that we have the raw data files and the Dagster project setup lets create some loading those csv's into DuckDB.

 Asset definitions enable a declarative approach to data management, in which code is the source of truth on what data assets should exist and how those assets are computed.